 Hypovolemic Shock also known as hemorrhagic shock is a medical condition resulting from a decreased blood volume caused by blood loss, which leads to reduced cardiac output and inadequate tissue perfusion.
 Common causes include internal or external bleeding, extensive burns, vomiting, profuse sweating, and diarrhea.
 Hypovolemic Shock also often occurs after trauma, GI bleeding, or rupture of organs or aneurysms.
-The symptoms of is dependent on the severity of the fluid or blood loss.
+The symptoms is dependent on the severity of fluid or blood loss.
 However, all symptoms of shock are life-threatening and must be given medical treatment immediately.
 The prognosis is dependent on the degree of volume loss.

 Nursing Care Plans